-Kim II Sung had attended the school for only about two years before he set out on the road of the revolution to achieve Korea's liberation, but he respected him as his mentor throughout his life.
-Under Kim II Sung's warm care, Kang Ryang Uk made considerable contributions to his country and fellow people at important posts of the state for 40 years since the country's liberation.
+Kim Il Sung had attended the school for only about two years before he set out on the road of the revolution to achieve Korea's liberation, but he respected him as his mentor throughout his life.
+Under Kim Il Sung's warm care, Kang Ryang Uk made considerable contributions to his country and fellow people at important posts of the state for 40 years since the country's liberation.

-In the days before Korea's liberation, his dreams as an educator, his dignity as a human and his freedom of religious belief was trampled under Japanese colonial rule; after the country's liberation, he was able to glorify his life as a religious believer and devote all his energy to the prosperity of his country thanks to Kim II Sung's benevolent care.
+In the days before Korea's liberation, his dreams as an educator, his dignity as a human and his freedom of religious belief was trampled under Japanese military occupation; after the country's liberation, he glorified his life and devoted all his energy to the prosperity of his country thanks to Kim Il Sung's benevolent care.

-The relations between Kim II Sung and Kang Ryang Uk are an illustrative example of noble moral obligations as well as a dignified life.
+The relations between Kim Il Sung and Kang Ryang Uk are an illustrative example of noble moral obligations as well as a dignified life.

-Kang Ryang Uk (December 7, 1904 - January 9, 1983)
+Kang Ryang Uk (December 7, 1904-January 9, 1983)